From A Patchwork Memoir:

 Ella is in L.A., celebrating Christmas with her mother and brothers, while Arielle is back in Illinois, visiting relatives for a month, and Igor is down in San Diego with his family.
 So I’m left to shift—mostly—for myself.

 Before Ella left, we decorated our perfect noble fir—kept adding water, since it seemed to be drinking a lot—and admired it for a day or two before I noticed a pool of water under it and realized the tree hadn’t been drinking at all; the stand had merely been leaking.
 If the tree hadn’t been getting any water, it would probably be dry as toast by Christmas, I realized, like last year’s, which we figured must have been old when we bought it, since within days all our carefully arranged ornaments wound up crazily disarranged, hanging at ominous angles, the tinsel rope straggling every which-way—because all the branches had fallen.
-The year before that, one of the ropes of lights went out a day or so after we decorated the tree, but it would have been so much trouble to take all the ornaments off to replace it that we had to content ourselves with a half-lighted tree.
+The year before that, a string of lights went out a day or so after we decorated the tree, but it would have been so much trouble to take all the ornaments off to replace it that we had to content ourselves with a half-lighted tree.

 The best-laid plans…